Why Do PCs Slow Down While Macs Don’t?

 Although both PCs and Macs slow down as they age, the problem is worse on Windows.
 Windows is more complex and doesn’t automatically delete useless temporary files and registry keys.

-Also, both Macs and PCs can get slower from OS updates and having too many programs installed.
+Also, Macs and PCs can get slower from OS updates and having too many programs installed.
 Uninstalling what you don’t need and upgrading your device can mitigate the slowdown.